Pressio/pressio-log/README.md

 cmake -D PRESSIO_LOG_LEVEL=DEBUG .. && make
 ```

-All logging levels (you can pass either the number of the string):
+All logging levels:

-0 - "None"
+- 0 - "None"
-1 - "Basic"
+- 1 - "Basic"
-2 - "Info"
+- 2 - "Info"
-3 - "Debug"
+- 3 - "Debug"

+You can pass either the number or the corresponding string as the argument.

 3. Include the library